 If you have edit or owner permissions on the site, you can edit the home page by clicking Edit in the top right corner of the page, making your changes, and then choosing Save and close to save your changes and close edit mode.
 Click Publish if you're ready for users to see your changes.
 For more information about editing the home page of your team site, see Using web parts on pages.

-Office 365 Groups is a powerful and productive platform that brings together conversations and calendar from Outlook, information and files from SharePoint, tasks from Planner, and a shared OneNote notebook into a single collaboration space for your team.
-All new and existing Office 365 Groups get a team site.
+Office 365 Groups is a powerful and productive platform that brings together conversations and calendar from Outlook, information and files from SharePoint Online, tasks from Planner, and a shared OneNote notebook into a single collaboration space for your team.
+If Office 365 Groups is enabled, all new and existing Office 365 Groups get a team site.

-In addition to accessing your document library files directly from your team site, you can also get to them by clicking Files in the top navigation bar of your Office 365 Group.
+In addition to accessing your document library files directly from your team site, you can also get to them by clicking Files in the top navigation bar of your Office 365 Group in Outlook.
 To get to the team site associated with your Office 365 Group, just click Site.

-To get back to your Office 365 Group from the team site, just click the site title to open the Group card and click one of the links at the bottom of the card.
+To get back to your Office 365 Group from the team site, click the site title to open the Group card and then click the icon for the app you want to go to.

 For more information about Office 365 Groups, see Learn about Office 365 groups.

-For the steps to create a team site with an Office 365 Group, see Create a team site in SharePoint Online.
+For the steps to create a team site, see Create a team site in SharePoint Online.

 For the steps to create an Office 365 Group with a team site, see Create a group in Outlook.